nov05/udacity-CD0387-deep-learning-topics-within-computer-vision-nlp-project-starter/README.md

     * [Set up the local conda env `awsmle_py310`](https://gist.github.com/nov05/d9c3be6c2ab9f6c050e3d988830db08b) (without `CUDA`, as all the jobs were executed on `AWS`)

-  * The training and deployment scripts are organized in the following code structure:
+  * The major training and deployment scripts are organized in the following code structure:
     ```text
     repo/
     │